Wiscript/Tabs-Ids-Extractor/README.md

 # Tabs ID Extractor

-**Tabs IDss Extractor** is a Chrome extension that allows users to extract IDs from open tabs, customize the extraction process using Regular Expressions, and copy or download the results in various formats.
+**Tabs IDs Extractor** is a Chrome extension that allows users to extract IDs from open tabs, customize the extraction process using Regular Expressions, and copy or download the results in various formats.
 It supports light/dark themes and saves user preferences across sessions.

 ## Features